AI-generated

 • Substantive Issues:

-• Whether the attestation clause in the last will and testament of Mateo Caballero complies with the requirements of Article 805 of the Civil Code.
+• Whether the attestation clause of the will complies with the requirements of Article 805 of the Civil Code.

 Ruling